nirajbagdi/tic-tac-toe/README.md

 # Tic-tac-toe

-A cute, little Tic-tac-toe game with real-time multiplayer support.
+A cute and fun, little Tic-tac-toe game with real-time multiplayer support.

 Includes a **Model Context Protocol (MCP) Server** that lets AI agents (like Copilot, Cursor) connect and play the game using natural language.